The Three Sui Quash the Demons' Revolt: History

 Legends of Wang Ze and his revolt, a historical event, were popular since the Yuan Dynasty and commonly embellished with elements from Chinese mythology.
 The novel attributed to Luo Guanzhong is a shenmo novel loosely based on Wang's revolt and published in the 16th century.
 It is not certain if Luo is the genuine author of the novel.
 The appearance of lijia, a social institution for local governance in rural areas, suggests that the text was written during or after the 15th century, but this may have been an alteration by a later editor.
 The original copies of the book attributed to Luo are lost.
-The only surviving works of Luo's earlier story are a revised edition published by Wang Shenxiu and the Nanjing publishing house Shi Detang.
+The only surviving works of Luo's earlier story are a revised edition published by Wang Shenxiu and the Nanjing Publishing House Shide tang.
 Three copies of the revised novel are still extant.
 It contains twenty chapters, separated into four juan (sections).

 Feng Menglong wrote a new and longer version of the story to improve what he perceived as the novel's shortcomings.
 It was published by the studio Tianxu Zhai in 1620.
 The first edition was anonymously written and released as a work by the original author, but the second edition revealed that Feng was the new writer.
 His revision expanded the novel to forty chapters, of which fifteen precede the first chapter of the original novel.
 Parts of the older chapters were rewritten, or revised with entirely new passages.
 He provided backstories for many of the supporting characters that were introduced haphazardly in the original story.
 According to translator Nathan Sturman, Feng Menglong's version is one of the world's first psychological novels, which he compares to the Faust stories.

 The novel was popular and critically acclaimed when it was originally released, but later faded into obscurity.
 Ota Tatsuo wrote the first extensive contemporary non-Chinese analysis of the work in 1967, and the scholarship and critical views of Patrick Hanan were important in following years.